KhronosGroup/KSCAF_DocRequirements/README.md

 Files that are common are duplicated in other SCAP documents like SCAP-Requirements (in a file system they would be shared for many documents).

 #### To see the document
-Install Asciidoc Editor FX then double click on the file *Guidelines_0_MainTopLevelAllIncludes.adoc*.
+Install Asciidoc Editor FX then double click on the file *Requirements_0_MainTopLevelAllIncludes.adoc*.
 Should see the document rendered.

 #### Status of documents in this directory
 3/10/2016 The documents have been created using Asciidoc Editor FX and the Asciidoctor executable.
 The majority of the Asciidoc formatting works ok using the when using the Editor FX, some parts like to the TOC work with quirks, some Asciidoc attributes do not appear to work.
 Using Asciidoc Editor FX is quicker to get off the ground without to much bother and automatically shows an HTML preview.
 Also an  added bonus is you are able to export from within the Editor both PDF and HTML documents.
 AsciidocEditorFX is available on most platforms.
 The editor contains everything including fonts, styles and themes.
 But it is broken on the Mac OSX High Sierra.
+This is still broken as off 14/02/2018.

 An alternative is to use the editor Atom with the following packages installed: